whistlepost/whistlepost/README.md

 #### Table of Contents

 1. [Introduction - What is Whistlepost?][Introduction]
+2. [Features][Features]
+2. [Getting Started][Getting Started]

 ## Introduction

-Whistlepose is content management system (CMS) designed to be as simple as [Jekyll], as flexible as [Adobe AEM], and as robust as [Wordpress].
+Whistlepose is content management system (CMS) designed to be as simple as [Jekyll], as flexible as [Adobe Experience Manager], and as robust as [Wordpress].

 Whistlepost is built on the [Apache Sling] platform, which applies the mantra that everything is a resource.
 The benefit of this approach is that is separates the structure of the content from the structure of the site itself, which allows both (UX/UI) designers and (content) developers to focus on what is most important to them.

+## Features

+Whistlepost includes default support for a selection of features popular with Web developers today, such that the overhead of configuring the development environment is significantly reduced.

+### Enterprise-grade Content Management

+Whistlepost is built on the same engine used to power [Adobe Experience Manager], meaning the all the benefits of a rock-solid Content Management System are realised.

+### Static Asset Management

+One of the challenges of the modern Web developer is managing all the dependencies and potential conflicts in static assets.
+The Whistlepost site template includes [Webpack] support by default making it simple to define such dependencies and reduce the chance of conflicts.

+### Containerisation

+A modern approach to testing, and increasingly deployment of websites includes containerisation frameworks such as [Docker].
+Whistlepost provides Docker containers for both the platform and websites built using the site template, offering the flexibility to decide how to deploy your site.

 ## Getting Started